bojanv91/bojanv91.github.io/Snow/_drafts/CodeRetreat.md

 Global Day of Coderetreat 2016 in Skopje, Macedonia

 ``#GDCR16`` is a day for celebrating passion and software craftsmanship.
 This year's event in Skopje, Macedonia was a blast!
-Many fresh ideas, new perspectives and great people - everything that you need for such an event.
+Fresh ideas, new perspectives and great people is everything you need for such an event.

 ## About the event